dnzcany/PaymentUICreditCardScreen/README.md

-# :pray: How To Using With Different Desings?
+# :thinking: How To Using With Different Desings?
 - Go activity_main.xml file
 - Change LinearLayout Android Background